Nexamoney/wallywallet/README.md

 ##### Android UI automated tests
   On Android phones, you can watch the tests on-device.

+Running `connectedAndroidTest` requires that an android device is connected to your computer:

 ```bash
 ./gradlew :src:connectedAndroidTest
 ```

+`pixel5DebugAndroidTest` uses a pixel5 emulator to run the tests:

 ```bash
 ./gradlew pixel5DebugAndroidTest